Center for Leadership

 Cultivating the Leaders of Tomorrow

-“CSL was an incredibly valuable experience for me at this point in my career.
+“CFL was an incredibly valuable experience for me at this point in my career.
 The combination of an emphasis on sustainable development and personal leadership was not only unique, it was very well planned and executed.
 The program gave me the confidence to take my career to the next level and to take an even stronger leadership position in my new venture.
-I highly recommend CSL to anyone.” – Marja Preston, Oranje
+I highly recommend CFL to anyone.” – Marja Williams, Oranje

 – Don Wise, Metzler North America